CompArchCam/styleguide/content/passive.md

 title = "passive voice"
 +++
 Avoid the [passive voice][pv] as much as reasonable.
-When you say *the data is converted*, for example, your writing will be clearer if it is more specific about who or what does the conversion: the system, the algorithm, the user, the server, the authors, etc.
+Instead of saying *the data is converted*, for example, your writing will be clearer if it is more specific about who or what does the conversion: the system, the algorithm, the user, the server, the authors, etc.

 An imperfect way to tell whether a sentence is in the passive voice is to try adding *…by space aliens* to the end.
 If that works, you probably want to add a subject for your verb.